Child/Youth Care (CYC) - Courses

 Overview of Child and Youth Care

 As the overview course in the child and youth care minor, the class addresses current issues in the field of child and youth intervention.
 Taking a multidisciplinary approach, students will explore factors that place children and youth at risk.
 The class also provides a preliminary investigation of systems theory, program design, interventions, and advocacy.
-Prerequisite: A grade of "B" or better in PSY 210 or PSY 212 (or transfer equivalent course) and fewer than 75 credits overall.
+Prerequisite: A grade of "B" or better in PSY 212 (or transfer equivalent course) and fewer than 75 credits overall.
 Offered Annually.